 I work with churches to help them address the issue of sexual abuse in their congregations.
 I am available to consult with your church board, speak to your church and women's groups.
 I also provide spiritual direction for women who have been abused.

 I was sexually abused as a child.
 I also encountered sexual harassment and abuse in the workplace and in the church.
 I know how complex the journey is for a woman to find healing.
 Women often experience further trauma when they share their stories within churches.
 I spent over 25 years in church ministry and leadership and have walked with other women through their healing journeys.
 My professional bio includes consulting and working with leaders to develop healthy organizations.

-Email today to get started bringing hope and healing to your church community.
+Are you ready to get started bringing hope and healing to your church community?